UPDATE: MARCH 2019 – some of the “on-water” raft house accommodations in Khlong Saeng is set to cease operation!

 Having no light helps to not attract bugs and animals into your sleeping domain at night.

-Over our stay, we’ve discovered the following walking climbing flying into our units… crickets, frogs, cicadas, snails, etc.
+Over our stay, we’ve so far discovered the following walking climbing flying into our units… crickets, frogs, cicadas, snails, and rats – sharing our bedrooms.

-We’re usually too tired after a day’s hard fishing to be bothered and they’re pretty harmless animals anyway.
+We’re usually too tired after a day of hard fishing to be bothered and they’re pretty harmless animals anyway (except the rat).
 Having said that, it’s always good habit to check your sleeping area, clothes and shoes before using them.
+Your own options are bringing a sleeping bag, or maybe a hammock?

 SPICY AUTHENTIC THAI